Secrets of Assertiveness

 Manipulation with Pride

 Finally, there are people who try to control others because they think they are more intelligent or righteous than everyone else, which somehow gives them the right to boss other people around.
-Their attitude is so insulting and demeaning that it triggers feelings of shame and anger in others.
+Their attitude is so insulting and demeaning that it triggers feelings of shame in others.

 These people gain control by making you feel inferior, so you must work on your self-esteem.
 You must also be honest with yourself.
 Do you ever act like them (unconsciously, of course)?
 If so, you will keep attracting them into your life.
 Remember your assertive rights, and respect the rights of others.